cujojs/curl/README.md

 );
 ```

-The !order suffix instructs curl.js to wait for previous scripts to execute
-before executing the current script.
-All scripts download in parallel, though,
-unless you specify `prefetch: false` in the config.
-Be sure to have proper
-cache headers set if you plan to use `prefetch: true` or scripts will get
-downloaded twice in browsers that don't support `async="false"`.
+Please read the docs in the src/curl/loader folder for more information.

 ----------------------------------------

-Can curl.js load non-javascript files?
+Can curl.js load non-javascript files via plugins?
 =======================

 Yes, curl.js follows the CommonJS Loader Plugin specification, so you can use